Afghan Civil War (1992–1996): Afshar

-See the main article for more information:

 The Afshar Operation was a military operation by Burhanuddin Rabbani's Islamic State of Afghanistan government forces against Hezb-e Islami Gulbuddin and Hezb-i Wahdat forces that took place in February 1993.
 The Iran-controlled Hezb-i Wahdat together with the Pakistani-backed Hezb-e Islami Gulbuddin of Hekmatyar were shelling densely populated areas in Kabul from their positions in Afshar.
 To counter these attack Islamic State forces attacked Afshar in order to capture the positions of Wahdat, capture Wahdat's leader Abdul Ali Mazari and to consolidate parts of the city controlled by the government.
 The operation took place in a densely populated district of Kabul, the Afshar district.
 Afshar district is situated on the slopes of Mount Afshar in west Kabul.
 The district is predominantly home to the Hazara ethnic group.
 The Ittehad-e Islami troops of Abdul Rasul Sayyaf escalated the operation into a rampage against civilians.
 Both Ittehad and Wahdat forces have severely targeted civilians in their war.
 The Wahhabist Ittehad-e Islami supported by Saudi Arabia was targeting Shias, while the Iran-controlled Hezb-i Wahdat was targeting Sunni Muslims.